 - Potassium citrate

 - Sodium bicarbonate

 DO NOT stop taking any medicine before talking to your provider.

 Eat a normal, balanced diet for several days before the test.
 Note that:

-- A diet high in citrus fruits, vegetables, or dairy products can increase your urine pH.
+- A diet high in fruits, vegetables, or non-cheese dairy products can increase your urine pH.

-- A diet high in meat products or cranberries can decrease your urine pH.
+- A diet high in fish, meat products, or cheese can decrease your urine pH.

 How the Test will Feel

 The test involves only normal urination.
 There is no discomfort.